coderefinery/git-intro/content/merging.md

    In the pull request verify the target repository and the target branch.
 Make sure that you are merging within your own repository.
-   **Github: By default, it will offer to make the change to the upstream repository, `coderefinery`.
+   **GitHub: By default, it will offer to make the change to the upstream repository, `coderefinery`.
 You should change this**, you shouldn't contribute your test recipe upstream yet.
 Where it says `base repository`, select your own user's repository.